cojulieanne/d9f4b60ba0c3e8f72f9b10721c588ff2e909d163ec13825591a283675158d548_airline_passenger_satisfaction/README.md

 After downloading the `train.csv` and `test_csv`, these two files were combined into one dataset `full_data.csv` and removed the unnecessary column `Unnamed: 0`.
 This allows for flexibility of data split based on custom settings.

+## How to Run the Pipe

+Clone the project and ensure all dependencies `pyproject.toml` are satisfied.
+Run the `src/pipeline.py`

 ## Project Structure

 ```text